-Local nature reserves are sites for people and nature.
-They provide opportunities for people to enjoy, study or learn about nature.
+Local nature reserves provide opportunities for people to enjoy, study or learn about nature.

 There are more than 1,400 local nature reserves in England with 46 in Derbyshire.
-We are responsible for 13 of these.
+We're responsible for 13 of these.

 Our reserves support a wide variety of habitats including woodlands, wetlands, meadows and grasslands, rivers, lakes and ponds.
 Many also support protected, rare or uncommon species.

 The sites have a mixture of histories from former pits to disused railway lines and historic canals as well as areas of natural habitat on undisturbed land.